 - Supporting community action: The law belongs to the people.
 We build the capacity of communities through legal education & help activists to make strategic litigation part of their campaigning strategy.
 We take the law to those who do not have access to it or wouldn’t normally use it

-We are flexible in the way in which our service is provided and always strive to meet the needs of our clients.
-It is not necessary to attend our offices, we can either come to you and/or conduct our work by e-mail and ‘phone.
+We work flexibly to meet the needs of our clients.
+It is not always necessary to attend our offices – we regularly make outreach visits and conduct our work by e-mail, phone or Skype.

 PILC is hosted by Camden Community Law Centre.